ryan-mcclue/ryan-mcclue/src/iot.md

 Good as cheap for sufficiently high speed baseband (one channel) WiFi and Bluetooth Useful for video and audio streaming (comes with compression audio codecs to transmit via bluetooth) Can be used as an OTT (over-the-top) device, i.e. connect something to the Internet

-By default, esp32 uses FreeRTOS to manage dual-core and other peripherals Main task runs app_main()

 Small amount of RAM < 1MB, e.g. wanting to do some real-time processing on chip can use QSPI to use more flash and ram (So, most MCU with small number of memory, more can be added)